skopp/msgboy/README.markdown

 * Dynamic Favicon to indicate that there are new messages in the Msgboy tab.
 * Make the whole Msgboy lighter.
 Maybe include less files?
 * Ungrouped stories should stay ungrouped.
-* Do not use "message" or "stories"... let the user decide.
 * Add instapaper to the "share" button (Thanks to [Adam B.](http://adambrault.com/)

 ## Publishers